-NPUK is driven by our objectives and the needs of the patients and families we support.
+NPUK is driven by our objectives and the needs of the patients, families and friends we support.
 We would not be able to meet those needs and expectations without the amazing fundraising efforts, donations and tireless activities of our members, families and friends plus the grant funding we receive from BBC Children in Need, The Big Lottery Fund, The Hollie Foundation and many others, acknowledged here.

 The charts below (from previous years, 2016/2017) show the source of funds received and expended, and how we use them to meet our aims and objectives.
 They also demonstrate the continuing need and importance, of your support and that of our grant providers, which is vital to the continuation of our support services.
 We will be updating with more recent data ASAP.

 Our total income for this financial year was £244,025, of which we received 32% in grants from the Big Lottery Fund, BBC Children in Need and the Hollie Foundation.